Bed Bug Infestation in the Bedroom? (Here’s What To Do)

-We talk a lot about certain critters on this site, some far more than others due to the number of species or difficulty in control involved.
+We talk a lot about certain critters on this site, some far more than others due to the many types or difficulty in removal.
 A perfect example of this is the infamous bed bug.
-When you hear the term, you likely immediately associate the words bites and bombs, but that’s only part of the story.

 Bed Bugs in the Bedroom